Time Travel Debugging

 Preliminaries

-Before following the steps in this guide, make sure you've deployed an application to DBOS Cloud.
+Before following the steps in this guide, make sure you've deployed an application to DBOS Cloud with time travel enabled.

 Time travel debugging uses Visual Studio Code and the DBOS Time Travel Debugger Extension.
 The extension can be installed from the link above or by searching the Extension Marketplace inside VS Code for "DBOS"